mat-ruszczycky/practice-react-todo/README.md

 ## High Level / Component Tree (Dependency Graph) Diagram(s)
 Depending on chosen frameworks/libs of the application, a high-level diagram for traditional (VanilliaJS) patterns such as MVC or MVVM is best.

-Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it suitable for component-based (React, Svelte, Angular, etc...) architecture.
+Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it great for component-based (React, Svelte, Angular, etc...) architecture.

 ![FPO](./docs/images/fpo.png)

 It may also be helpful to generate markup for a purposed implementation.
-Props, state, and the more granular workings of the components can be discussed and explained during data modeling / prop design, and interface / api / state definitions.
+Props, state, and the more granular workings of the components can be discussed during data modeling / prop design, and interface / api / state definitions.

 ```jsx
 <App>